 Descriptions of project maintenance, resource request, and monitoring policies and forms are available.

 If you are interested in using the SCC, you either need to be added to an existing project or apply (or have a faculty member you are working with apply) to create a new project.
 Undergraduate and graduate students interested in using the facilities, but not yet associated with a Research Computing Project, may contact firstname.lastname@example.org to inquire about a start-up account with access to the batch nodes, a small CPU allocation, and limited time duration.
 Once you have an account, you can view your usage, change your default project, and update contact information.

-Accessing SCC-LITE, the general purpose UNIX Virtual Lab for the BU community
+Accessing the Linux Virtual Lab/scc-lite for the BU community

-With an SCC-LITE account, you can access most of the software on the SCC, but cannot access the batch nodes or additional disk space.
+With a Linux Virtual Lab account, you can access most of the software on the SCC, but cannot access the batch nodes or additional disk space.
 Quotas are limited to 10 GB.
 You may keep your account as long as you are a student or faculty member at BU.
-If you are already on a RSC Research Project on the SCC, being added to the SCC-LITE project will not augment the resources you already have access to.
+If you are already on a RCS Research Project on the SCC, being added to the Linux Virtual Lab project will not augment the resources you already have access to.

 Send questions and comments to email@example.com.